 While doctors feel comfortable performing older medical tests or treatments that were taught in medical school, similar to any professional, they should be constantly updating their skills.
-Technology and research is always happening and in many cases, these new innovations assist physicians in their work; however, there is sometimes a risk associated with the use of new technologies.
+Technology and research is always advancing and in many cases, these new innovations assist physicians in their work; however, there is sometimes a risk associated with the use of new technologies.

 Health care institutions need to ensure that healthcare workers are using it the technology appropriately and that they have enough practice on it to feel comfortable.

 Many hospitals in the US have adopted the da Vinci surgical system, which Canadian hospitals have been slower to accept.
 But recent studies found that one issue with the minimally invasive robotic surgical system is that there's no standard of hours to ensure that doctors are well versed in its use before performing surgery.
 Not enough practice can lead to surgical errors, which regardless of the method can lead to devastating consequences for patients, which could greatly impact their quality of life.

 Medical malpractice lawyers pursue justice on the victims' behalf.
 In many medical malpractice cases, a victim's injury is through no fault of their own and a medical malpractice lawyer can help them pursue a claim.
 It's important that healthcare professionals are held accountable for their actions and with the expertise of a medical malpractice lawyer that can be done.

-Neinstein Personal Injury Lawyers’ medical malpractice lawyers have years of experience in handling a wide range of medical malpractice cases.
-You want a medical malpractice lawyer handling your case since they’re well versed in both the medical and legal fields.
+Neinstein medical malpractice lawyers have years of experience in handling a wide range of medical malpractice cases.
+You want a medical malpractice lawyer handling your case since they're well versed in both the medical and legal fields.